Your emissions test letter now says final notice, it changed colors and it appears that it is going to expire in a few days, time to get it done.

 Driving with a bad catalytic converter isn’t always as obvious as one may think or hope.
 Check engine light might come on and then go off soon after or it may just stay on with either situation including no driveability symptoms.
 That isn’t always the case though, check engine light could be flashing, which means in most cases that the repair can turn costly if not resolved immediately along with a vibration shaking going on created by a misfiring engine.
 Time to make an appointment for service?

 If your car has failed an emissions test aka smog check, be sure to schedule a visit with a reputable automotive shop that knows how to service emissions system related problems properly.
-Not all repair shops are created equal by any means nor is good at diagnosing emissions problems.
+Not all repair shops are created equal by any means nor is good at diagnosing emissions related problems.
 Some shops specialize in emissions repairs and will be able to fix the problem, the right way, the 1st time, cost effectively.
+How can our team (that includes emissions mechanic experts) help you?

-For professional vehicle emissions, auto repair & maintenance services in Plainfield, IL, you’ll want to visit the pro’s at Last Chance Auto Repair.
+For professional vehicle emissions, automotive repair & maintenance services in Plainfield, IL, and or if you are in need in any surrounding Chicagoland, you’ll want to visit the pro’s over at Last Chance Auto Repair.

-Our team of highly trained mechanics can fix just about anything and know emissions systems like the backs of our hands.
-We have been serving Plainfield, Naperville, Bolingbrook, Romeoville, Chicagoland & beyond since 1978.
-Count on our 200+ years of combined emissions repair experience.
+Our team of highly trained mechanics can fix just about anything, including emissions problems and know emissions systems like the backs of our hands.
+We have been serving Plainfield, Naperville, Bolingbrook, Romeoville, Chicagoland plus beyond since 1978.
+You can count on our 200+ years of combined emissions repair experience.
 To learn more or to schedule an appointment at our auto repair in Plainfield, please give us a call at 815-577-0327 today.